-NbGlk1 is not bound to DNA in planta unless Rx1 is activated through PVX-derived CP106 (Fig. 7C).
-Rx1 does not interact with DNA unless it is activated by CP106 or when coexpressed with NbGlk1 in planta (Fig. 7B).
-A caveat with the interpretation of the FRET-FLIM data is the possibility of falsenegative results.
-If the expressed GFP fusion protein has saturated all available DNA-binding sites, the accumulation of an increased pool of non-DNA-bound protein will shift the ratio of the long to short lifetimes to the GFP negative control.
-In the current analysis, however, the in vitro data are entirely consistent with the FRET-FLIM analysis.
+NbGlk1 is not bound to DNA in planta unless Rx1 is activated through PVX-derived CP106 (Figure 7C).
+Rx1 does not interact with DNA unless it is activated by CP106 or when co-expressed with NbGlk1 in planta (Figure 7B).
+A caveat with the interpretation of the FRET-FLIM data is the possibility of false negative results.
+If the expressed GFP fusion protein has saturated all available DNAbinding sites, the accumulation of an increased pool of non-DNA-bound protein will shift the ratio of the long to short lifetimes to the GFP negative control.
+In the current analysis, however, the in vitro data is entirely consistent with the FRET-FLIM analysis.
 In the absence of an available alternative method not susceptible to the same issue of false negatives, however, the interpretation of the data should be viewed with some caution.

-One interpretation of these data is that co-expression of Rx1 and NbGlk1 permits complex formation at DNA.
-However, this complex might form at amounts escaping the detection level of the FRET-FLIM assays (Fig. 9A, right-hand side).
-Following coexpression of Rx1 and NbGlk1, the DNA-bound state of the complex might be stabilized by the combined intrinsic DNAbinding activity of Rx1 with the low affinity of NbGlk1 for nonconsensus sequences.
-The joint affinity of both proteins for DNA shifts the equilibrium to a DNA-bound state detectable in our setup (Fig. 9A, left-hand side).
-The Rx1-NbGlk1 complex could be arranged such that specifically Rx1 contacts DNA, and the autoinhibited NbGlk1 stabilizes this complex by its weak interaction with non-consensus sequences.
-Immune activation via PVX permits an uncharacterized structural change in the complex releasing the negative regulation on NbGlk1, permitting it to identify and directly and strongly interact with its consensus sequence (Fig. 9B, right-hand side).
-Once NbGlk1 is stably bound to its consensus sequences, immune signaling is activated.
-This model is in agreement with the observation that overexpression of NbGlk1 alone overcomes the need for Rx1; apparently, in this situation a sufficiently large pool of active NbGlk1 is present to identify and interact with these consensus motifs and to trigger immunity.
-Overexpressed NbGlk1 was not observed to bind DNA in planta in our assays, but it should be noted that the fluorescent techniques used to monitor DNA binding (FRET-FLIM) are less sensitive than those monitoring immunity (steady-state fluorescence).
-Overexpressed NbGlk1 complex will be in a thermodynamically-coupled cycle of four states: non-DNA-bound or DNA-bound at either a non-consensus site or a NbGlk1 consensus site.
-Hence, even if the bound state at a consensus site is thermodynamically non-favored in the absence of Rx1/CP106, sufficient binding may occur on overexpression to permit an immune response.
+One interpretation of these data is that coexpression of Rx1 and NbGlk1 permits complex formation at DNA.
+However, this complex might form at amounts escaping the detection level of the FRET-FLIM assays (Figure 9A, right hand side).
+Following co-expression of Rx1 and NbGlk1, the DNA-bound state of the complex might be stabilized by the combined intrinsic DNA binding activity of Rx1 with the low affinity of NbGlk1 for nonconsensus sequences.
+The joint affinity of both proteins for DNA shifts the equilibrium to a DNAbound state detectable in our setup (Figure 9A, left hand side).
+The Rx1-NbGlk1 complex could be arranged such that specifically Rx1 contacts DNA and the auto-inhibited NbGlk1 stabilizes this complex by its weak interaction with non-consensus sequences.
+Immune activation via PVX permits an uncharacterized structural change in the complex releasing the negative regulation on NbGlk1, permitting it to identify and directly and strongly interact with its consensus sequence (Figure 9B, right hand side).
+Once NbGlk1 is stably bound to its consensus sequences immune signaling is activated.
+This model is in agreement with the observation that overexpression of NbGlk1 alone overcomes the need for Rx1; apparently in this situation a sufficient large pool of active NbGlk1 is present to identify and interact to these consensus motifs and to trigger immunity.
+Over-expressed NbGlk1 was not observed to bind DNA in planta in our assays, but it should be noted that the fluorescent techniques used to monitor DNA-binding (FRET-FLIM) are less sensitive than those monitoring immunity (steady state fluorescence).
+Over-expressed NbGlk1 complex will be in a thermodynamically-coupled cycle of four states; non-DNA-bound or DNAbound at either a non-consensus site or a NbGlk1 consensus site.
+Hence, even if the bound state at a consensus site is thermodynamically non-favored in the absence of Rx1/CP106 sufficient binding may occur on over-expression to permit an immune response.

-The function of Rx1 may therefore be to enable the specific activation of NbGlk1 in response to PVX by releasing autoinhibition allowing NbGlk1 to scan for and interact with its consensus sequences in planta.
+The function of Rx1 may therefore be to enable the specific activation of NbGlk1 in response to PVX by releasing auto-inhibition allowing NbGlk1 to scan for, and interact, with its consensus sequences in planta.
 In conclusion, we identify NbGlk1 as an immune activating protein acting at DNA and regulated by Rx1.
 These observations provide a direct and unexpected link between NLR-mediated perception of PVX and transcriptional processes at DNA.
-More generally, the findings suggest that nuclear-localized TFs involved in immunity are inactive until de-repressed by an activated NLR following pathogen perception.
+More generally, the findings suggest that nuclear-localised TFs involved in immunity are inactive until de-repressed by an activated NLR following pathogen perception.